-- For single button activation, a common transformer is the NuTone C905 (see below).
+- For single button activation, a common transformer is the NuTone C905 (see end of article).
 Rating = 16VAC, 10VA (watts).

 - Neither door buttons nor transformer are polarity specific, unless otherwise noted in manufacturer’s instructions.
 Either terminal can be mounted to the red or white bell wire (typical wire colors).

 - Diagram for FRONT and REAR door buttons.